William J. Smith 1944

 Ditched February 15, 1944

-Assigned to the 38th Bombardment Group, 71st Bombardment Squadron.
+Converted to a D-1 strafer variant by the 4th Air Depot at Garbutt Field near Townsville.
+On July 23, 1943 assigned to the 5th Air Force, 38th Bombardment Group, 71st Bombardment Squadron.
+Assigned to pilots Storm and Cole with crew chiefs Jenne and John.
 Nicknamed "Pissonit" with the nose art of Walt Disney's "Big Bad Wolf" cartoon

 by Lt(jg) Nathan G.